arrahmanbd/pdf_maker/README.md

 Now you can generate a PDF from your custom-designed page in just a few simple steps.

-Use `createPDF` to create a multi-page PDF and save the file:
+Use `createPDF` to create a pdf from your single custom-designed page and save the file:

 ```dart
 ElevatedButton(